 It is not the responsibility of School staff to interview children about alleged abuse or to conduct investigations.
 That is the role of the LSCP and/or the police who are legally empowered to act and have specialist training in such matters.
 However, School staff, in particular the Designated Staff, need to make suitable enquiries in order to gain sufficient information about whether a referral to the investigative agencies is needed or to agree other forms of early help and support.
 Keep in mind that certain children may face additional barriers to telling someone because of their disability, gender, ethnicity and/or sexual orientation.

 Do not ask leading questions and prompt only where necessary with open questions.
 Using the TED technique i.e. "tell me", "explain", "describe", may be helpful when talking to children.
 Although it is acceptable to record any unusual marks or bruises directly seen on a child in the course of normal activities, such as physical education, and to sensitively ascertain how these may have come about, staff must not trigger an investigation including undressing a child.
 This is solely a matter for other agencies and specialists.
 In all such circumstances, a report must be made immediately to the Designated Staff.
-Should a member of staff see marking or bruising, then the diagram, supplied by the Borough of Enfield, which is on the back of the Incident Reporting Form may be useful in describing what they have seen,

-BUT UNDER NO CIRCUMSTANCES SHOULD THEY ATTEMPT TO INVESTIGATE OR UNDERTAKE A PHYSICAL EXAMINATION.
+Should a member of staff see marking or bruising, then a body map should also be completed when logging the report on MyConcern.
+A diagram, supplied by the Borough of Enfield, which can be found in Appendix C, may be useful in describing what they have seen, BUT UNDER NO ATTEMPT CIRCUMSTANCES SHOULD THEY TO INVESTIGATE OR UNDERTAKE A PHYSICAL EXAMINATION.